 “The color of the mountains purifies the pure body.”
 The words of the scroll season the taste of the food and tea.
 In the midst of simplicity the hosts sincerity is revealed.
 The interaction between host and guest is more important than elaborate food and luxurious serving dishes.

 It is said that “If the goodwill of the host is wholehearted, even a bowl of rice will seem delicious to the guest.”
 This is true all over the world when friends gather to share a meal or a bowl of tea.
-The recipes in the following pages are from Kaiseki meals served during the winter months.
-Long evenings are spent by the fire with close friends, warm food, and drink.
+The long evenings of winter are spent by the fire with close friends, warm food, and drink.
 The tea room, garden paths, steps, and waiting area are lit by candles and lanterns and there is a large fire in the hearth.
 Deep serving dishes hold the warmth of the food.